nanocosmos/docs/docs/nanoplayer/nanoplayer_feature_media_error_recovery.md

 sidebar_label: Media Error Recovery
 ---

-With the **nanoStream H5Live Player Version 4.10.2** an automatic recovery workflow was introduced, meaning that for certain media errors (`3003`, `3100`, `1008`) which might occur during playback, the recovery will be triggered.
-In this way, even if there is a disturbance during media decoding, instead of throwing an error and stopping the playback, recovery will start with ongoing playback.
-This feature brings a smooth experience for users even if there are slight issues with the media element.
+With the **nanoStream H5Live Player Version 4.10.2** an automatic recovery workflow was introduced, meaning that for certain media errors (`1008`,`3003`,`3100`) which might occur during playback, the recovery will be triggered.
+In this way, even if there is a disturbance during media decoding, playback resumes automatically.
+This feature brings a better experience for users.

 ## Errors covered by automatic recovery